Rayahhhmed/basedpyright/docs/configuration/language-server-settings.md

 **basedpyright.analysis.useTypingExtensions** [boolean]: Whether to rely on imports from the `typing_extensions` module when targeting older versions of python that do not include certain typing features such as the `@override` decorator.
 Defaults to `false`. [more info](../benefits-over-pyright/language-server-improvements.md#autocomplete-improvements)

 **basedpyright.analysis.fileEnumerationTimeout** [integer]: Timeout (in seconds) for file enumeration operations.
 When basedpyright scans your workspace files, it can take a long time in some workspaces.
 This setting controls when to show a "slow enumeration" warning.
 Default is 10 seconds.

+**basedpyright.analysis.maxWorkers** [integer | "auto"]: Number of background analysis workers to use for type checking.
+Higher values can improve performance on multi-core systems but use more memory.
+Set to "auto" to automatically detect the optimal number based on CPU cores.
+Defaults to 1 for backwards compatibility.

 ### discouraged settings